Caring for others through Covid-19: one nurse and volunteer shares his story

 As part of the Red Cross’s emergency response team, Laszlo is normally ready to deploy in the event of a flood, fire, or other disaster.
 His first experience on the team came after the London Bridge attack in 2017, and he was there to help in the aftermath of the Grenfell fire, too.

-Since the coronavirus outbreak spread to the UK, Laszlo has continued to make himself available.
+When Covid-19 spread to the UK, Laszlo continued to make himself available.
 “If I’m not working, I’m on call.
 I’ve got spare time, I’m more than happy to be there,” he explained.
 “It’s humbling to be in a position to be there to support people when they need it the most.”

 Filling the gaps between the emergency services